CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/identity-provider.md

 ## Registering an account

-To register an account, you can go to `http://localhost:3000/idp/register/` if this feature is enabled, which it is on all configurations we provide.
+To register an account, you can go to `http://localhost:3000/idp/register/` if this feature is enabled, which it is on most configurations we provide.
 Currently our registration page ties 3 features together on the same page:

 * Creating an account on the server.